<big>Glossary of Painting Terms</big>(As of July 2003)

 The electrophoretic coating of the car body is a painting process in the

 filled.
-To the workpiece to be painted, and to the wall of the...
+Attach it to the workpiece that needs to be painted and to the wall of the...

-A negative DC voltage is applied to the immersion electrode.
-During cataphoresis.
+A direct current voltage is applied to the immersion cell.
+In cataphoresis...

-The pool was negatively charged, while the body was positively charged.
-In the emerging...
+The pool is negatively charged, and the body is positively charged.
+In the resulting...

 Under the influence of an electric field, the paint particles migrate to the workpiece and deposit there.

-it is found there, including in cavities and interior spaces, and is insoluble in water.
+it is found there, including in cavities and interior spaces, as a water-insoluble substance.

-Start the movie.
-The thickness of the dried layer is approximately 20 micrometers.
+Start the film deposition process.
+The resulting dry film thickness is approximately 20 micrometers.

 Subsequently, excess material is removed from the workpiece.